AElfProject/aelf-sdk.java/README.md

 ### Getting Started

-You should build the "AElf_SDK" project
+You should build the "AElfClient" project

 ### Basic usage